NERSC/timemory/docs/tools/timemory-jump/README.md

 # timemory jump library

 The timemory jump library implements the **jump** instrumentation mode for `timemory-run` tool.
 Additionally, this library can be linked to in lieu of the traditional timemory library and provide instrumentation via setting the environment variable `TIMEMORY_JUMP_LIBRARY` on libraries which provide `dlsym` and `dlopen`.

 ## Description

-The **jump** mode is used to insert instrumentation using **function pointers**.
+The **jump** mode is used to insert dynamic instrumentation code in an application binary using **function pointers**.
 The inserted function pointers dereference to the instrumentation code at runtime alleviating the risk of self instrumentation loop in case a library that is being used by instrumentation code is instrumented.
 For example, dynamic instrumentation of `libm` may lead to a self instrumentation loop.
+The **jump** instrumentation mode can be used by using the `--jump` option with `timemory-run` tool.

 ## About timemory-run tool